Medieval and Renaissance Literature

 (Image: Public Domain Image of the Book of Kells depicting the four evangelists: Matthew the Man, Mark the Lion, Luke the Calf, and John the Eagle)

-The Ph.D. in Medieval studies at Loyola University is designed for graduate students with a variety of research interests.
-The Medieval faculty are versed in fields such as Early Modern Culture, Shakespeare and Renaissance Drama, Chaucer, Reception Theory, Milton, Textual Studies, Paleography and Manuscript Studies, and Medieval English and continental literature.
+The PhD in Medieval and Renaissance Literature studies at Loyola University is designed for graduate students with a variety of research interests.
+The Medieval and Renaissance faculty are versed in fields such as Early Modern Culture, Shakespeare and Renaissance Drama, Chaucer, Reception Theory, Milton, Textual Studies, Paleography and Manuscript Studies, and Medieval English and continental literature.

 - English 400: Introduction to Graduate Study